Living-with-machines/DeezyMatch/README.md

 `-sz` is the search size.
 At each iteration, the selected metric between a query and `-sz` candidates are computed, and if the number of desired candidates is not reached (specified by `-n`), a new batch of candidates with the size of `-sz` is examined.

+`-tn` should be used only for testing.
+The argument of `-tn` specifies the number of queries to be used for testing.

 This command creates a pandas dataframe stored in `combined/test/test_candidates_deezymatch.pkl` and the first few rows are:

 ```bash